Okta

 try {

-const tokens = await okta.refreshAccessToken(accessToken, scopes);
+const tokens = await okta.refreshAccessToken(refreshToken, scopes);

 const accessToken = tokens.accessToken();